Twanshu/Twanshu_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KfYuc8oXssA" title="Twanshu K. Milestone 1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Summary
 This milestone was a crucial part of my project, since I got a significant portion of my software done for this milestone.
-I also permenently
+The code has to different shades of red noted in RGB, and any red that the Pi camera sees within that range of colors, it checks for the largest area of red pixels.
+Then after it identifies and makes a square around the object with the biggest area of red pixels (ball), it also makes a blue point in the middle of the object and gives the coordinates.
+I also permenently mounted my ultrasonic sensors in the front of my car chassis.

 # Challenges
-The biggest challange I faced was setting up my Raspberry Pi, I resolved it by downloading imager and replcing the current raspberry os with the one installed by imager.
-Another major challange I faced was the wire management I connected all the wires without putting the breadboard and Raspberry Pi on the car, so I remedied this issue by placing my breadboard on the batteries, Raspberry Pi in the middle and having the ultrasonic sensors in the front.